kelenlam/Understanding-How-Cultural-Elements-Are-Perceived-in-Stardew-Valley-Mods/README.md

 7.Setup ufw in WSL to allow incoming and outgoing port 6379.
 (1. sudo apt install ufw 2. sudo ufw enable 3. sudo ufw allow in 6379 4. sudo ufw allow out 6379)

-8.If the Chrome version is not compatible with Chrome driver 134.0.6998.165, download the latest Chrome driver and replace chromedriver.exe in the final. https://googlechromelabs.github.io/chrome-for-testing/
+8.If the Chrome version is not compatible with Chrome driver 134.0.6998.165, download the latest Chrome driver and replace chromedriver.exe in the folder root. https://googlechromelabs.github.io/chrome-for-testing/

 9.In the folder root, run: python setup.py